limo-756/github-pages-with-jekyll/_posts/2022-04-12-Designing-Youtube.md

 Response: A json list containing info about video resources matching query result.
 Each video resource will have a title, thumbnail, creationDate, author, stats.
 Also it will return nextCursor, that will be passed in API to fetch next set of videos.

+#### Stream Video
+StreamVideo(apiKey, videoId, offset, codec, resolution)

+apiKey: token through which user will be authenticated
+videoId: An integer or string id to uniquely identify a video
+offset: Offset will be in sec from start of video.
+If multiple devices are supported then we will need to save offset per device to allow user to start video from where they left.
+codec & resolution: If we support different devices then we will need to support diffrent formats as different devices has different resolution and codec requirements.

+Response: A video stream (chunk of video)

 ##### Credits :
 1. [educative.io: Designing Youtube or Netflix](https://www.youtube.com/watch?v=ImtZgX1nmr8&list=PLhfHPmPYPPRk6yMrcbfafFGSbE2EPK_A6&index=12)
 2. [Slack Engineering: Evolving API Pagination at Slack](https://slack.engineering/evolving-api-pagination-at-slack/)